On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Token-Level Analysis

 This lower bound confirms that the step-size condition~\eqref{eq:token_cond} reflects an intrinsic barrier.
 Indeed, by treating $(1 - \scalarvalueprompt(\idxopt))$ as constant and applying the crude bound $\seqpsi \lesssim \seqlength$, the upper limit in \eqref{eq:token_cond} reduces to $\stepsizet{\idxopt} \lesssim {[\rhogapprompt(\idxopt)]_+}/\{(\Lipp + \RadiusGradp^2) \, \seqlength\}$, which matches the overshooting threshold in \eqref{eq:lb_token_cond} up to constants.
 This alignment verifies the sharp dependence on response length in step-size selection.

-Finally, note that the $(1 - \scalarvalueprompt(\idxopt))$ factor only influences how fast convergence proceeds toward~1.
-In the lower bound construction of \Cref{thm:lb-token}, $\scalarvalueprompt(\idxopt)$ is strictly decreasing, so this term behaves like a constant and does not alter the failure guarantee.
-Hence, it affects the upper bound but not the lower bound. \paragraph{Implications in GRPO and Dr. GRPO.} We next examine how the update rules of GRPO and Dr. GRPO (or REINFORCE) fit into our token-level framework.
-For clarity, we restrict attention to the scaling behavior with respect to $\rhogapprompt$, $\seqpsi$, $\scalarvalueprompt$, and $(1-\scalarvalueprompt)$ under a single prompt $\prompt$.
+Finally, note the $(1 - \scalarvalueprompt(\idxopt))$ factor only influences how fast convergence proceeds toward~1.
+In the lower bound construction of \Cref{thm:lb-token}, $\scalarvalueprompt(\idxopt)$ is strictly decreasing, meaning this term behaves like a constant and does not alter the failure guarantee and so only comes into play in the upper bound. \paragraph{Implications in GRPO and Dr. GRPO.} We next examine how the update rules of GRPO and Dr. GRPO (or REINFORCE) fit into our token-level framework.
+In particular, we focus on the scaling behavior with respect to $\rhogapprompt$, $\seqpsi$, $\scalarvalueprompt$, and $(1-\scalarvalueprompt)$ under a single prompt $\prompt$.